Crisp and brown, just as nature intended.

 Meanwhile, collect that liquid into a bowl beneath the colander.
 Why?
 Joan Nathan has a great trick here.
 Usually, latkes call for using a binder like flour or breadcrumbs.
 But this latke recipe makes use of the potato’s own starch as a simple, genius binder by collecting it from the bottom of the bowl of liquid and incorporating it back into the recipe.

-- You can make these in advance.
+You can make potato latkes in advance.
 Joan Nathan says to freeze the cooked latkes and crisp them up in a 350-degree oven until hot.

 - 1 1/2 pounds russet or Yukon gold potatoes (about 2 large russets)